grid reference TM 424 767

 Southwold Rd, IP19 9JY

 A picturesque old thatched inn with low beams and a large open fireplace in the bar area.
 The thatched roof is relatively new, having replaced one destroyed by fire in July 1988.
+Outside there is a large garden and children's play area and the pub keeps ducks, chickens and pigs.

 The building dates from the 15th or early 16th century and was known in the past as a smugglers' inn.